brianhornick/PowerBI-Bicycle-Business-Project/README.md

 Inventory:

 1. Is inventory high enough to meet demand for the top products?
-2. What products have seen the largest increase in demand recently?
+2. What products are in high demand recently?
-3. What is the average shipping times?
-4. What percentage of orders are arriving after the required date, how has COVID impacted this?
+3. What percentage of orders are arriving after the required date, how has COVID impacted this?

-Focused Sales & Customers
+Customers & Sales:

 1. Who are our top customers?
-2. What do the product mixes look like on what customers order?
-3. What is the percentage of sales lost by price increases?
-4. Which stores are seeing the largest revenue growth?
+2. Which stores are seeing the largest revenue growth?
-5. Which staff members are contributing the most to sales?
+3. Which staff members are contributing the most to sales?

-Brand and Products
+Brand and Products:
 1. What is the top selling brand, has this changed throughout the years?
 2. Are customers more often paying more for the newer or settling for the older products?
+3. What is the percentage of sales lost by price increases?
+4. What do the products are most often purchased together?

 To answer these questions, along with many others, the first step required is to import the dataset into Power BI.

 ### Step 1: Importing the Dataset